-Prior to March 9, 2015, our common stock traded on the OTCQB tier of the OTC Markets.
-Commencing March 9, 2015, our common stock began trading on the NASDAQ Capital Market under the symbol "CAPR".
-The following table lists the high and low closing sales prices of our common stock as quoted, in U.S. dollars, by NASDAQ or the OTCQB, as applicable, during each quarter within the last two completed fiscal years.
+Our common stock is traded on the Nasdaq Capital Market under the symbol "CAPR".
+The following table lists the high and low closing sales prices of our common stock as quoted, in U.S. dollars, by Nasdaq, during each quarter within the last two completed fiscal years.
 The quotations reflect inter-dealer prices, without retail markup, markdown or commission, and may not represent actual transactions.
 Consequently, the information provided below may not be indicative of our common stock price under different conditions.